This post may contain affiliate links. Please read my disclosure policy.

 Recipe Ingredients

-- Chuck roast.
-It can be tempting to skimp and just grab “beef stew meat”.
+- Chuck roast – It can be tempting to skimp and just grab “beef stew meat”.
 Don’t do it.
 The beef is the star of the show here, so make sure to pick a good cut.
 Chuck is by far the best choice.

-- Boneless skinless chicken breasts
+- Boneless skinless chicken breasts – Boneless skinless chicken thighs can also be used.

 - All-purpose flour – Gluten intolerant?
 Use your favorite 1:1 gluten-free flour.
 I like King Arthur’s Measure for Measure Flour.

-- Panko breadcrumbs – If you can tolerate gluten, I highly recommend using Pankobut.
-If you can’t feel free to use almond flour to bread the chicken.
+- Panko breadcrumbs – If you can tolerate gluten, I highly recommend using Panko but if you can’t, feel free to use almond flour to bread the chicken.

-How to Make Katsu Chicken Curry
+How to Make Chicken Katsu Curry

 This recipe might seem intimidating because you are making two dishes at once but fret not.
 It’s actually quite simple.
 I have broken the instructions into sections to make it easier for you.
 Here is a basic rundown on how to make katsu chicken curry.
 Scroll to the recipe below for more details.